ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 {: #automate-ase-sybase-standalone-vsi-ui}
 {: ui}

-Use these steps to configure the SAP ASE Sybase database single VSI on your existing VPC by using the Schematics user interface.
+Follow the steps to deploy SAP ASE Sybase database single VSI in your existing VPC by using the Schematics User Interface.
 The scripts can take 1 - 2 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} menu, select [Schematics](https://cloud.ibm.com/schematics/overview).
 2. Click **Create workspace**.